"Trekkies" break world record at London convention

 An estimated 1,083 costume-clad "trekkies" assembled at the event at London's ExCel centre, narrowly beating the previous record of 1,040 characters, which was set at the bigger, annual Star Trek convention in Las Vegas in August.

-The achievement will be officially verified by Guinness World Records within a few days, but organisers were confident they had topped the Las Vegas record.
+The achievement will be officially verified by Guinness World Records within a few days, but organizers were confident they had topped the Las Vegas record.

-The majority of record-breakers dressed in the colour-blocked uniforms of the Starfleet, with Vulcans, Klingons and Romulans peppering the crowd.
+The majority of record-breakers dressed in the color-blocked uniforms of the Starfleet, with Vulcans, Klingons and Romulans peppering the crowd.

 Trekkie Mark Whitfield went to extreme lengths to participate, wearing a full-body suit to emulate a mugato, a beast from "Star Trek: the Original Series".